tk-notes/lucas-meier-blog/content/posts/2022/03/on-moneros-ring-signatures/index.md

 # MLSAG

 I briefly touched upon the model of transactions in the context of Monero.
-Essentially, coins have different values, and have public keys.
+Essentially, coins have different values, and come with public keys.
 Owning a coin means knowing the private key associated with it, and spending that coin involves signing a transaction using that key.
 In practice, you often